la2050/archive/_projects/2016/wow-on-wheels-creating-new-paradigms-through-intergenerational-eduplay.md

   - Infrastructure (building/space/vehicles etc.)
   - Technical infrastructure (computers etc.)
   - Community outreach
+project_description: >-
+  An educational, nature-based, play-centered pilot project on wheels involving elders, indigenous wisdom and children of various abilities using a curriculum and mentoring model that focuses on youth being able to develop better relationships with themselves and their world and to create a new story for their future.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs","Number